relationship-science

 Important, but not a weekly check-in question.
 This belongs in a longer, dedicated conversation (like our seasonal planning dates).

-If you want to try Gottman-based check-ins:
+If you want to try Gottman-based check-ins, ease in:

-Week 2: Add one Turning Toward question.
+Week 2: Add one "did we miss each other" question.

 Week 3: Full format (above).

+You're not trying to become Gottman experts.
+You're borrowing from decades of research to have better conversations.
 We're not therapists.
 We're just two people who realized that using questions designed by someone who's studied thousands of couples was smarter than making it up as we went.

 Want a simpler format?
 Try our relationship check-in template or read about our weekly couples retrospective.